 - GUIDE (Global Universities in Distance Education)

 - ICDE (International Council for Open and Distance Education)

-Besides its two delegations in two major Portuguese cities (Porto and Coimbra), the University has been developing a network of Local Learning Centres (LLC) in Portugal and abroad.
-The LLC are small units created to support the academic activities and to promote lifelong learning programs.
-Currently, there are 17 LLC: 16 in Portugal (resulting from partnerships with different Portuguese City Councils.
+Besides its two delegations in two major Portuguese cities (Porto and Coimbra), the University has developed a network of small units called Local learning Centres that support the academic activities and promote lifelong learning programs.
+Currently there are 18 Local Learning Centres in Portugal (mainland and islands).